What to do first

 About this page

-This page is a guide to self-help troubleshooting steps you can take to make your help desk call more productive.
+This page is a guide to self-help troubleshooting steps you can take to make your call for assistance more productive.

-If you are experiencing computing problems, please go through the following checklist and have this information available before you contact the Help Desk.
-This will help us a great deal understanding the problem at hand and in assisting you in a timely fashion.
+If you are experiencing computing problems, please go through the following checklist and have this information available before you contact your your IT service provider, or us, or the SJSU IT Help Desk.
+This will help your IT service provider understand the problem at hand and in assisting you in a timely fashion.

 Basic items you might want to have in your checklist: